fakedann/phase-5-project/README.md

 ```sh
  rails db:seed
 ```
 This will ensure that those premade materials will get created. **It is worth nothing that the payment system of this application is not intended for real life purposes, which means that in order to avoid the usage of real cards, some testing cards have been provided by Paypal**.
 Down below, a list of cards will be provided.
-You must enter the numbers exactly as they are described, but the expiration date and CSC number can be anything:
+You must enter the numbers exactly as they are described, but the expiration date and CSC number can be random:
 - 4005519200000004
 - 4012000033330026
 - 4012000077777777